1. FAQs

 Which NHS organisations are in scope for NHS Secure Boundary?

-NHS organisations as defined by the NHS Secure Boundary project include, but are not limited to: Acute Trusts, Ambulance Service Trusts, Community Health Service Trusts, Mental Health Trusts, Commissioning Support Units (CSUs) and Local Health and Care Record Exemplars (LHCREs).
-We can also on-board NHS internet traffic that is part of a community of interest networks (CoINs).
+NHS organisations: Acute Trusts, Ambulance Service Trusts, Community Health Service Trusts, Mental Health Trusts, Commissioning Support Units (CSUs) and Local Health and Care Record Exemplars (LHCREs).
+With Approval from NHS England, Integrated Care Boards (ICBs) are in-scope also.

 Are both the HSCN internet connection and local internet breakout(s) in scope of NHS Secure Boundary?

-NHS Secure Boundary also provides protection for NHS organisations with local internet breakouts; a direct connection will be established via IPSec tunnels between a suitable edge device(s) in your organisation and your dedicated Palo Alto Access Prisma tenant.
-Additionally NHS organisations can benefit from Imperva Web Application Firewall to protect inbound website traffic.
+Secure Boundary also provides protection for NHS organisations with local internet breakouts; a direct connection will be established via IPSec tunnels between a suitable edge device(s) in your organisation and your dedicated Prisma tenant.

 What type of internet traffic does NHS Secure Boundary protect?

-NHS Secure Boundary comprises of two Software-as-a-Service (SaaS) technology platforms protecting two types of internet traffic.
+The NHS Secure Boundary service comprises of two core technology platforms, provided as Software-as-a-Service (SaaS) services, protecting two types of internet traffic.

 Bi-directional internet traffic: traffic which is initiated from within the NHS perimeter.
 For example, an NHS worker accessing the internet from their NHS device.
-Both HSCN internet traffic and NHS organisations local internet breakout traffic (including public WiFi) will be protected by Palo Alto Prisma Access as part of Secure Boundary.
+This connection is protected by the Palo Alto Prisma Access Service.

 Inbound website traffic: traffic which is initiated from the Internet.
 For example, a member of the public accessing an NHS hosted site via the internet from their own personal device.
-NHS organisations with this type of traffic will be protected through the Imperva Cloud Web Application Firewall service.
+This connection is protected through the Imperva Cloud WAF service.

 Is there any cost to NHS organisations or is it all centrally funded?